Newcastle takeover - your questions answered a year on

 The club is still at the start of this journey.
 The owners will be both pleased with their progress so far and even more aware of how far they still have to go.
 I think it's an exciting time for fans because after years of existing rather than achieving, the club is now being set up to succeed.

-They have taken big steps forward with each transfer window - spending money, but recruiting smartly - but they are mindful of the impact of FFP restrictions.
+They have taken big steps forward with each transfer window - spending money, and recruiting smartly - but they are mindful of the impact of financial fair play restrictions.
 Key to operating within those rules will be improving the club's commercial performance - and new sponsorship deals will help with that.
-Investment in the academy so they can produce more players of their own like the talented Elliot Anderson is also important.
+Investment in the academy, so they can produce more players of their own, like the talented Elliot Anderson, is also important.

 How quickly do Newcastle need to qualify for the Champions League in order to retain the top talent they have attracted so far?

 This will be important because it's difficult to see the likes of the brilliant Bruno Guimaraes, as well as he has settled in, wanting to stay for several years if the club aren't competing at the top.
-They have made great strides over the last year and they won't want to waste a transfer window as they try to achieve their objectives.
+They have made great strides over the past year and they won't want to waste a transfer window as they try to achieve their objectives.

 Qualifying for Europe again will also help make Newcastle a more attractive destination for potential new signings.